Community Pediatric Asthma Service

 Before you leave

 • Will your asthma triggers be where you are staying?
-Is there a way to avoid them?
+Can you avoid them?

 • If your parents are not with you, do the other adults or staff know about your asthma?
 Will they know how to help you?
 Do they know how your inhaler works?